Home Verdict Unmeet About Request a Demo →

 Significant unresolved decisions, cross-functional dependencies, or genuinely ambiguous situations that need real-time discussion.
 Unmeet confirms the meeting is justified — and may still pre-load a prioritized agenda to make it sharper.

-Why three tiers matter: Most meetings get shorter and sharper — that's where the value sits.
+Why three tiers matter: most meetings get shorter and sharper — that's where the value sits.
 Trimming a 30-minute meeting to 8 minutes, focused on the actual unresolved questions, is a much easier conversation to have with a team than skipping it entirely.
 The data shows where the value lives, and the team makes the call.

 Closing the loop

-is half the answer.
+"Skip the meeting" is half the answer.

 This is the difference between "you wasted six hours this week" and "you saved six hours this week — and here's what your team did with them."
 One emotion is guilt.
 The other is momentum.